-Abraham states a disquieting reality: people who reject God's written revelation are self-condemned.
+1 Abraham states a disquieting reality: people who reject God's written revelation are self-condemned.
 Note also that Abraham did not say it would be impossible to send Lazarus, only that it would do no good.
 Recall that God sent Samuel back to deliver the death sentence to Saul (1 Samuel 28:12-19).
 But it is clear that the lost cannot return, or the rich man could have gone himself.
 The contrasting of the two riches ends here, with the eternal destiny of those who embrace them: whoever embraces the illusory riches of the world winds up in the Lake of fire; whoever embraces God's genuine riches winds up in Heaven.

-of these little ones to fall.1 3 Watch out for yourselves: if your brother sins against you,2 rebuke him; and if he repents, forgive him.
-4 Even if he sins against you seven times in a day, and seven times in that day returns, saying, 'I repent,' you must forgive him."3
+yourselves: if your brother sins against you,1 rebuke him; and if he repents, forgive him.
+4 Even if he sins against you seven times in a day, and seven times in that day returns, saying, 'I repent,' you must forgive him."2